For those who are going through the adoption process, the following questions may arise: What is a contested adoption?

 Perhaps there is a concern that a biological father may step into the picture or change their mind about consenting to the adoption of their child.
 Can a biological father contest an adoption?

-A biological father can contest the adoption of his child if he was not informed the mother was pregnant.
+A biological father can contest the adoption of his child if he was not informed that the mother was pregnant.
 He may also contest the adoption if he was coerced into consenting to the adoption, or if the wrong man was told he was the father and that man gave consent to adoption.

 Therefore and providing he wishes to parent the child, he has a right to contest the adoption from being finalized.